shafali03/CV/README.md

 ### Team player

-While working at the hospital, I worked well in teams and supporting my colleagues whenever they needed help.
-Working in teams increased our productivity.
-We can accomplish our task sooner than later and reduce mistakes.
-Working in teams allow me to share new ideas and create more effective solutions.
+While working at Makers, I've worked with people from all diversity of backgrounds for our team projects.
+I love working in teams showing my creativity and brainstorming ideas as a group.
+Putting my trust in my cohort allows ideas to emerge because it provides a feeling of safety.
+In our group projects communication was our key for creating solutions to our projects

 <a name="project-id"></a>
 ## Projects